varun-doshi/modc/README.md

 - Power

-Check the `tests` folder to understand how to usage
+Check the `tests` folder to understand how to use